abhishekjadhav3470/abhishekjadhav3470/README.md

 - 🌱 I’m currently learning **Deep Learning and Computer Vision**

-- 👯 I’m looking to collaborate with **Data Scientist for Open-Source Contribution**
+- 👯 I’m looking to collaborate with **Data Scientist's for Open-Source Contribution**

 - 👨‍💻 All of my projects are available at [https://github.com/abhishekjadhav3470](https://github.com/abhishekjadhav3470)